 It shows what I have not been taught.

 The monster shows I have no concerns.

-1A poem written by an anonymous drug addicted prostitute and gifted to the author
+1A poem written by an anonymous drug addicted prostitute and then gifted to the author